 It gives creepy vibes as to what kind of employee you are.
 It might even scare your potential employer off.

 17. Proficiency in MS Office applications

 This one is basic.
-Above everything else, you SHOULD know how to type documents, use the spreadsheet, and prepare PowerPoint presentations.
+Above everything else, you SHOULD know how to type documents, use spreadsheets, and prepare PowerPoint presentations.
 All kids study this in junior year.